-The consolidated financial statements of the Company as at and for the financial year ended 31 December 2014 comprise the Company and its subsidiaries (together referred to as the "Group" and individually referred to as "Group entities").
+The consolidated financial statements of the Company as at and for the financial year ended 31 December 2015 comprise the Company and its subsidiaries (together referred to as the "Group" and individually referred to as "Group entities").

-The Company is principally engaged in investment holding.
-The principal activities of its subsidiaries are stated in Note 5 to the financial statements.
+The Company is principally engaged in investment holding activities, whilst the principal activities of the subsidiaries are as stated in Note 5 to the financial statements.

-These financial statements were authorised for issue by the Board of Directors on 20 April 2015.
+These financial statements were authorised for issue by the Board of Directors on 29 March 2016.